exoad/sandbox/README.md

 * [`./Solves/`](./Solves/) - Contains all of my general programming solutions and notes **as of October 2024**.
 These are mostly for OJs like Codeforces, Atcoder, LeetCode, etc..

+* [`./Notes/`](./Notes/) - All of my documented notes that I hopefully have formatted properly.
+They cover various topics.

 * [`./Old-Solves/`](./Old-Solves/) - Contains all of my solutions from my past (pre 2023 era).

 * [`Resources.md`](./Resources.md) - Contains helpful resources that I have found to be extremely helpful.